dk1242/dk1242.github.io/_posts/2025-05-19-Rendering-1M-spheres-2.md

 	}
 }
 ```

-We also have to set this new cameraMatrix in vertex shader uniform using Matrix function.
+We also have to set this new `cameraMatrix` as a uniform in the vertex shader using Matrix function.

 ```cpp
 void Camera::Matrix(Shader& shader, const char* uniform) {
 	glUniformMatrix4fv(glGetUniformLocation(shader.ID, uniform), 1, GL_FALSE, glm::value_ptr(cameraMatrix));
 }
 ```

 We also need to do some changes in our existing shader code to properly use the camera functionality in our application.

 ```GLSL
 // Vertex shader
 // add 2 extra uniforms